 Sadly, friendship isn’t quite the sacred term it used to be.
 Anyone can be your friend currently.
 It might be someone you met at work, or maybe even someone you’ve had a casual dating relationship with.
 In a few cases, people with a very intimate yet casual relationship may call themselves friends with benefits.
 There’s no one way to make a friend.

 Today, friends are often social media friends or someone with whom you spend time playing online games.
 While it’s nice having social media and gaming friends, there is an important question to ask.
 What do you do when you are facing life’s darkest moments or celebrating its brightest days?
-Whose door can you knock on or phone can you call at 3 AM knowing they’ll answer?
+Whose door can you knock on or, phone can you call at 3 AM knowing they’ll answer?
 That is when you need a real friend, a true friend that cares no matter when you need them.

 The Definition of True Friendship Hasn’t Changed